Virtual Team Building Activities, Games & Ideas for Work

 Here is a list of ideas for virtual birthday parties.

-Virtual retirement parties or “farewell parties” are online gatherings for the purpose of sending off a teammate.
-These parties generally occur during work hours, and include fun virtual team building activities and games.
+Remote retirement parties or "farewell parties" are online gatherings to send off a teammate.
+These parties generally occur during work hours and include fun virtual team building activities and games that revolve around the retiree, like personalized trivia.

 Learn more about virtual retirement parties.